We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The Charge 5 is designed with a wide, colorful display for viewing your stats throughout the day, and it’s available in three colors, including Black, Lunar White, and Steel Blue.

 You can also enable Fitbit Pay, log your water and food intake, and receive alerts on your menstrual cycle, including your fertile windows and when your next period is expected.

 Plus, the tracker has a built-in GPS, an ECG app, robust sleep tracking, and up to 7 days of battery life.
-It’s also waterproof up to 164 feet (50 meters).
+It’s also waterproof up to 164 ft.
+(50 meters).

 The only downside is you can only pair the Charge 5 with music streaming apps if you have a Fitbit Premium account.

-Here’s a quick comparison of our top pics:
+Here’s a quick comparison of our top picks: